ibm-cloud-docs/databases-for-mysql/howto-v8-upgrade.md

 # {{site.data.keyword.databases-for-mysql}} 8.4 GA
 {: #mysql8.4-ga}

-As part of our commitment to offering a rich and mature cloud database portfolio, {{site.data.keyword.databases-for} is releasing MySQL version 8.4.
+As part of our commitment to offering a rich and mature cloud database portfolio, {{site.data.keyword.databases-for}} is releasing MySQL version 8.4.

 ## New Databases for MySQL deployments
 {: #mysql8.4-ga-new-deployments}

-For new {{site.data.keyword.databases-for} deployments, take a backup of your existing v8.0 instance and import it into a v8.4 deployment.
-Use tools such as mysqldump or mydumper to import into {{site.data.keyword.databases-for-mysql}} v8.4 deployment.
+For new {{site.data.keyword.databases-for}} deployments, take a backup of your existing v8.0 instance and import it into a v8.4 deployment.
+Use tools such as mysqldump or mydumper to import into {{databases-for-mysql_fullnotm}} v8.4 deployment.
 For more information, see [Migrating to Databases for MySQL](/docs/databases-for-mysql?topic=databases-for-mysql-migrating).

 ## Existing {{site.data.keyword.databases-for-mysql}} v8.0 deployments
 {: #mysql8.4-ga-existing-deployments}